Mental Health Disorders

 Center for Brain Recovery

-Co-occurring disorders can negatively affect and exacerbate each other, which makes successful treatment more challenging.
-The Center for Brain Recovery (CBR) at Hanley Center, our health psychology department, is an innovative program that promotes brain health through evidence-based therapies.
-CBR services are specifically designed to recognize the connection between addiction and mental health disorders as well as to provide treatment that addresses both concerns simultaneously, offering our patients a greater chance at long-term recovery.
+The Center for Brain Recovery (CBR) at Hanley Center, our health psychology department, is an innovative mental health treatment program that promotes brain health through evidence-based therapies.
+CBR services are specifically designed to recognize the connection between addiction and mental health disorders and provide treatment that addresses both concerns simultaneously, offering our patients a greater chance at long-term recovery.

 We have Continuing Care for the Whole Family